rayandaod/french-intent-classification/README.md

 - [x] Sentence embedding (Sentence CamemBERT)
 - [ ] Fine-tune a french language model on translated CLINC150 dataset
 - [x] Check the licenses of the models used
-- [ ] Complete the readme and comment the code properly
+- [x] Complete the readme and comment the code properly
 - [x] Add a requirements.txt file

-##
-If you are working with others, they should also install nbstripout and run nbstripout --install in the repository to ensure that their commits also have the notebook outputs stripped.